How-To

 Can I search inside Poe conversations?

 Poe does not have native full-text search for conversation history.
-You can use browser find-in-page (Ctrl+F) within an open conversation.
-For searching across all Poe conversations, LLMnesia indexes Poe chat content locally on your device.
+You can use browser find-in-page (Ctrl+F) within an open conversation, search browser history for Poe URLs, or copy important chats into a local notes system.
+LLMnesia does not currently support Poe.

 Why did my Poe conversation disappear?